 Continuing on with my recent slew of posts about my favourite places in my homeland is today’s post about the historic village of Richmond.
-Located about a half hour drive from the capital city of Hobart, going to Richmond sometimes feels a little bit like going back in time.
-The pace is slower than the city and colonial and Georgian architecture and history abounds.
-But for a sleepy little town it sure packs a punch as there are LOTS of interesting and fun things to do in Richmond and its surrounds!
+Located about a half-hour drive from the capital city of Hobart, going to Richmond sometimes feels a little bit like going back in time.
+The pace is slower than the city with colonial/Georgian architecture and history everywhere.
+But for a sleepy little town, it sure packs a punch as there are LOTS of interesting and fun things to do in Richmond and its surrounds!
 If you have a day or two to spare, you should definitely do some (or all!) of these things in Richmond.

 1 – Walk on Australia’s Oldest Bridge